Blaise Castle Estate

 The car parks close at the same time as the estate.

 You can find an access guide on the DisabledGo website.

 - main car park: five disabled parking bays

 - small car park: one disabled parking bay

-The entrance from the small car park to the estate is a kissing gate that is not accessible to wheelchairs or mobility scooters.
-If you would like to enter the estate through the vehicle access point, contact Bristol Parks before your visit on 0117 922 3719 or email@example.com.
+The entrance to the estate from the small car park is through a kissing gate that's not accessible to wheelchairs or mobility scooters.

 Facilities and features